What you believe ....you create

 Denys was awarded an OBE in 2013 by Her Majesty The Queen for Services to the Economy- this was for his Government work as the founding Chairman of the Coventry & Warwickshire Local Enterprise Partnership.
 His drive and determination set this LEP to become one of Britain's most progressive.
 Denys drove 100 apprentices in 100 days, the new M40 junction works at Gaydon for Jaguar Land Rover and many other projects.

 Denys was selected to play England Hockey at the age of 15 and went on to play both International indoor and field hockey until the age of 22.
-He believes that international sport has created his drive and determination in business.

 Denys created the Enliven brand of toiletries which is sold in 75 countries around the world.

 In 2017 DCS moved to a state-of-the-art new HQ in Banbury covering 25 acres.
 The highly efficient Distribution centre has 300,000 sq ft of warehousing and handles over 100 articulated lorries per day.
+In 2020 he invested £4m into a huge extension at Banbury.

 Denys also started several software companies with co-partner Andrew Butt.